yunkee-lee/java-gc-test/notes.md

 - JIT (Just-in-time) compliation: compliation at runtime
   - compiles a series of bytecode to native machine code and performs certain optimizations as well

+- Metaspace: native memory region that has replaced PermGen starting in JDK 8
+  - contains metadata about an application running in JVM such as class and method definitions

 - Class metadata: internal representation of a class within JVM
   - a class loader allocates space for metadata, which gets deallocated when the corresponding class is unloaded